 Rickey Henderson, MLB Hall of Famer and league's all-time stolen bases leader, dies at 65

-Rickey Henderson, a Major League Baseball Hall of Famer who was the league's all-time stolen bases leader, has died at age 65, the MLB announced Saturday.
+Rickey Henderson, a Major League Baseball Hall of Famer and the league's all-time stolen bases leader, has died at age 65, MLB announced Saturday.

 MLB Commissioner Robert Manfred confirmed Henderson's death in a statement, calling him "the gold standard of base stealing and leadoff hitting."